xiaoli-dong/pathogenseq/README.md

 > * If you are using `conda`, it is highly recommended to use the [`NXF_CONDA_CACHEDIR` or `conda.cacheDir`](https://www.nextflow.io/docs/latest/conda.html) settings to store the environments in a central location for future pipeline runs.

 ```
-# Runing the pipeline from github
+# Runing the pipeline from remote github
 nextflow run xiaoli-dong/pathogenseq \
   -r seven_character_github_revision_number (e.g: 8657a20)
   --input samplesheet.csv \
   -profile <docker|singularity|podman|shifter|charliecloud|conda/institute> \
   --outdir results

-# you can also download a pathogenseq and run it from local computer
+# run the pipeline with a local clone
 nextflow run your_path_to/pathogenseq/main.nf \
   --input samplesheet.csv \
   -profile <docker|singularity|podman|shifter|charliecloud|conda/institute> \
   --outdir results

-#this commnad will launch the pipeline from local computer and run it with ```singularity``` configraton profile.
+# an example command to launch the pipeline from local computer and run it with ```singularity``` configraton profile.
 nextflow run your_path_to/pathogenseq/main.nf \
   -profile singularity \
   --input samplesheet.csv
   --outdir results_singularity

-#this commnad will launch the pipeline from local computer and run it with ```conda``` configraton profile.
+# an example commnad to launch the pipeline from a local clone and run it with ```conda``` configraton profile.
 nextflow run your_path_to/pathogenseq/main.nf \
   -profile conda \
   --input samplesheet.csv